As usual it will be in the Snug bar at Ma Cameron’s, Little Belmont Street, at 7.30 pm.

 Update: The bus timetable has changed and the bus on Sunday 24th leaves Aberdeen at 9.05 instead of 9.15.
 It arrives 10.09 at Gourdon Road End instead of 10.17.

 Sponsorship Form (PDF)

-Anyone wishing to attend should contact the organisers.
-A film ‘Akong: A Remarkable Life’ will be shown.
-The abbot of Samye Ling will be attending together with other monks and representatives.
+A film ‘Akong: A Remarkable Life’ was be shown.
+The abbot of Samye Ling attended together with other monks and representatives.
 Akong Tulku was co-founder in 1967 of Samye Ling monastery in the Borders.
 He also co-founded the charity ROKPA which has many projects in Tibet and Nepal and in Zimbabwe and South Africa.
 He was murdered in 2013 in Chengdu when taking funds to projects in Tibet.